tino9411/number-guesser/README.md

 # number-guesser

-This game was created to practice my understanding of input validation, if-else statements, type casting, and basic string methods.
+This game was created to practice my understanding of input validation, if-else statements, while loops, type casting, and basic string methods.